todogroup/osposurvey/2019/questions.md

 * Less than once a month
 * Don’t know

-31. What is the average time between major product releases?
-* Less than 1 month
-* 1-2 months
-* 3-6 months
-* 6-12 months
-* 12 or more months

 32. What kinds of tools does your company use to manage open source code repositories?
 (Check all that apply)
 * GitHub paid version
 * Other vendor’s paid version (e.g., GitLab, Bitbucket)